am9zZWY/team-aqua/README.md

 #### 2. Identify Regions with Low Precipitation

-1. Plot spatial data as global plot: [Notebook](./exp/exp_global_precipitation.ipynb) -> Rainfall did not decline but its distribution changed over time
+1. Plot spatial data as global plot: [Notebook](./exp/exp_global_precipitation.ipynb) -> Rainfall did not decline, but its distribution changed over time

 2. Identify regions where the precipitation is low
    -> these are regions that are likely to be affected by water scarcity